markusa380/pathfinder-infra/README.md

 ## ToDo's

-* Parametrize the stack definition further: Server memory and CPU sizes
+* Parametrize the stack definition further: Docker image, server memory and CPU sizes
 * Add a simple method of starting/stopping the servers manually
 * Add a simple method to sync mods from local workshop to S3